spacetelescope/drizzlepac/doc/source/runastrodriz.rst

 The process for computing this index is:

-  * use the drizzled product, with as many cosmic-rays as possible, as the input
+  * use the drizzled product, with as many cosmic-rays removed as possible, as the input
-  * create a mask of all the saturated sources
+  * mask out all the saturated sources as well as possible
   * apply the LoG operator to the image
   * pick out the pixel with the maximum value to serve as the value of the focus index